-- Commit to parity of school district performance across the region: Sheff v.
+Sheff v.
 O’Neill challenged the Hartford region to look at our school districts differently.
 Thirty years later, school district performance varies widely town by town, creating disparities in income, health outcomes, and incarceration rates.
-As home to some of the best performing school districts in the country – as well as innovative magnet schools – the Valley should commit to high standards in all districts, whether through a regional school district or other innovations.
+As home to some of the best performing school districts in the country – as well as innovative magnet schools – the Valley should work harder to achieve high standards in all districts, developing more effective strategies and not simply relying on decades-old policy decisions.

 Equity & Opportunity: Greater Hartford Community Wellbeing Index (DataHaven 2019), Comprehensive Economic Development Strategy (CRCOG 2019)

 Safety & Schools: Transit Oriented Development (CRCOG), Metro Hartford TOD – Connecting People, Places, and Jobs (HFPG 2019), Hartford TOD Pilot (ConnDOT/City of Hartford 2018), Hartford Downtown Housing Study (2014), Bushnell South Master Plan (The Bushnell 2019), Downtown North Plan (2017), Hartford Avenue Density Student (City of Hartford/MASS 2018)